Exponential Quantum Communication Advantage in Distributed Inference and Learning: Proofs

 Based on the results of \cite{Brandao2017-lr}, the space and time complexity of each application of shadow tomography is $\sqrt{P}\poly(N, \log P, \gve^{-1}, \log(1/\delta))$.
 This is the query complexity of the algorithm to oracles that implement the measurement operators $\left\{ E^Q_{\ell i}\right\} $.
 Instantiating these oracles will incur a cost of at most $O(N^2)$.
 In cases where these operators have low rank the query complexity complexity will depend polynomially only on the rank instead of on $N$.

 \end{proof}

 \begin{proof}[Proof of \Cref{lem:dist_classical_lb}] We first prove an $\Omega(\sqrt{N})$ lower bound on the amount of classical communication.
 Consider the following problem: \begin{problem}[\cite{Raz1999-ic}] Alice is given a vector $x \in S^{N-1}$ and two orthogonal linear subspaces of $\bR^N$ each of dimension $N/2$, denoted $M_1, M_2$.
 Bob is given an orthogonal matrix $O$.
-Alice and Bob must determine whether $Ox \in M_1$ or $Ox \in M_2$, under a promise that $Ox$ has large support on one of the two subspaces. \end{problem} Ref. \cite{Raz1999-ic} showed that the randomized\footnote{In this setting Alice and Bob can share an arbitrary number of random bits that are independent of their inputs.} classical communication complexity of the problem is $\Omega(\sqrt{N})$.
-We henceforth disregard the promise, since doing this makes the problem harder and cannot invalidate the lower bound.
+Under the promise that either $\left\Vert M_1Ox\right\Vert _{2}\geq\sqrt{1-\theta^{2}}$ or $\left\Vert M_2Ox\right\Vert _{2}\geq\sqrt{1-\theta^{2}}$ for $0 < \theta < 1/\sqrt{2}$, Alice and Bob must determine which of the two cases holds. \end{problem} Ref. \cite{Raz1999-ic} showed that the randomized\footnote{In this setting Alice and Bob can share an arbitrary number of random bits that are independent of their inputs.} classical communication complexity of the problem is $\Omega(\sqrt{N})$.